 Being landlocked a majority of the time, I forget about how much I have always loved the ocean.
-My high school sweetheart and I spent much time at the beach, and I’ve always equated it with a place of peace and love.
-The ocean can be described in an endless number of ways.
-It’s beautiful and humbling.
-Its vastness makes it both mysterious and terrifying.
+My high school sweetheart and I spent many times over the summer at the beach, and I’ve always equated it with a place of peace and love.
+The ocean can be described in an endless number of ways–it’s both beautiful and humbling, and its vastness makes it mysterious and terrifying.

 When we first arrived at the island, we dove into the sea during a lightning storm, bare and buoyant and free.
-There was a happiness, and we all shared it, separately and together at the same time.
+There was a happiness there and we all shared it, separately and together at the same time.
 It almost felt as if each wave we went under healed certain parts of us.
-As a child, I used to think I was a mermaid, and a part of me is still that same child and believes in whimsical dreams that only little girls can imagine.

 That night, everything felt good.
 We were refreshed and well fed and feeling ready for the weeks ahead.
 Despite obstacles, when we got to the base of the climb, the moment that Tiny and Gaz started putting on their harnesses, everyone was feeling good.
 The first day, Tiny bolted about twelve meters and my job was to belay, send Tiny gear as needed, watch and learn.

-There are so few formations in the world like this, and we were climbing one of the most remote ones, thanks to Adidas and a dream.
+There are so few formations in the world like this, and we were climbing one of the most remote ones.
 Pico Cão Grande is perhaps even more impressive than the Devils Tower in Wyoming, surrounded by jungle and hidden in a constant thick fog of clouds.
-I felt beyond lucky.
-Words couldn’t express how lucky I was feeling then.
+Words couldn’t express how beyond lucky I was feeling.

-I was starting to jug pitches faster, but I was still slow in comparison.
+I began to jug pitches faster but was still slow in comparison to the rest of the team.
 Tiny and Gaz were basically jugging hundreds and hundreds of feet and I could not keep up.
-I tried to be meticulous with scrubbing (having never done this before, I wanted everything to be perfect that I simply took long).
+I tried to be meticulous with scrubbing (having never done this before, I wanted everything to be perfect that I took long).
 Everything I did was slow.
 Everything I did was stupid.
 I felt stupid.
 I felt awkward.
 I was inadequate, and I knew it, and the guys knew it; everybody knew it.
-Every day felt like full exhaustion and I still wasn’t doing enough.
-Every night I closed my eyes and kept telling myself: with a little extra sleep and a little more determination in the morning, tomorrow will be a better day.
+Every day felt like I wasn’t doing enough, despite being fully exhausted.
+I stayed positive, though.
+Every night, I closed my eyes and kept telling myself: with a little extra sleep and a little more determination in the morning, tomorrow will be a better day.

-One day later, I went back and lowered out and started trusting the gear and the ropes as I thought about all of the mechanics of each piece and how each one worked, just as Gaz had told me to do.
-We ate breadfruit that the porters hiked in for us with olive oil and honey, and as I munched the sweet, sticky bread, that isolated feeling within me kept creeping in and this time, would not leave.
+One day later, I went back and did the lower out.
+All of the mechanics of each piece worked, just as Gaz had explained they would.
+We ate breadfruit that the porters hiked in for us with olive oil and honey.
+As I munched the sweet, sticky bread, an isolated feeling within me kept creeping in and this time, would not leave.

-At this point, I’d been spending so much time alone that one morning, I sat at the base for a very long time, not ready to jug up.
+One morning, I sat at the base for a very long time, before jugging up.
 I simply sat there.
-That was the first time I really wanted to give up.
+It was the first time I wanted to give up.
 I wanted more than anything to go home.
-I was aching to leave.
-I was aching for comfort.
-I felt shut off and alone—as if I might as well have still been up on that wall.
+I was aching to leave, aching for comfort.
+I had never felt so alone in my life—as if I might as well have still been up on that wall.

-The next day, the guys believed to be three or so pitches from the top.
-I was silently cheering them on, but also selfishly wanted it to be done.
+The next day, the team believed to be three or so pitches from the top.
+I was silently cheering them on but selfishly wanted it to be done so we could go home.
 It was completely apparent to me what a failure I was.
-The reason I didn’t feel like a part of the team was because I wasn’t a part of the team.
-One day, I’d said to Gaz that this was the hardest I had ever worked, and I will never forget the look on his face.
+One day, I said to Gaz that it was the hardest I had ever worked, and I will never forget the look on his face.
 I immediately felt ashamed.

-They summited on May 29th, 2016 around five in the evening.
-We made plans to head back to our first basecamp the following day, which was good because we were out of breakfast oatmeal as of the next morning.
-The plan was to resupply, take the rest day, go back in to try and redpoint the harder pitches, and then film the send.
+They summited on May 29th, 2016 around five o’clock in the evening.
+The plan was to resupply at base camp, take the rest day, and then go back to try and redpoint the hard pitches.
 There was still much to do now that the climb had been fully bolted.
-I kept telling myself: six days until I can go home.
+I began counting down to myself: six days until I can go home.

-I apologized to the team for letting them down, because I know that I truly had.
-I said that I had a deep respect for what wall climbers do (what I could not).
-It had become obvious to me that if you put in the time and work, you really can achieve almost anything.
-I told Gaz that every time I spent time with him, he gave me an experience that gives me thicker skin.
-And I really meant it in the most genuinely grateful way that I could.
+I apologized to the team for letting them down, because I truly had.
+I said that I had a deep respect for what wall climbers do, and thanked Gaz, telling him that every time I spent time with him, he gave me an experience that gives me thicker skin.

 I have learned that a big wall is very much like the ocean—it is unrelenting and will take absolutely everything you physically have to give, unremittingly swallowing you whole.
 It will give you nothing back.
 The entire experience is humbling.